What are Cookies?

 Cookies are small text files placed on your device when you visit a website.
 Cookies are useful because they allow a website to recognise your visit, collect information about your use of that website and to provide you with a more personalised web experience.
 Cookies contain information that is transferred to your device's hard drive (or random access memory in the case of session cookies) and some cookies may collect personal data about you.
 You can find more general information about cookies at: or

 You can find out about the different types of cookies used on our Websites and Apps below.
 You should be aware that refusing some types of cookies may impact your experience of our Websites and Apps.
-You can change your cookie preferences at any time via our Cookie Preference Centre by using the Manage Cookies link in the footer.
+You can change your cookie preferences at any time via our Cookie Preference Centre by clicking on the Manage Cookies link in the footer.

 We want you to understand the different types of cookies that are used on our Websites and Apps.
 We use a variety of types of cookies for the following purposes: